Derivation of Newton's law of gravitation based on a fluidic continuum model of vacuum and a sink flow model of particles: Derivation of inverse-square-law of gravitation

+The idea that all microscopic particles are source or sink flows in a fluidic substratum is not new.
+For instance, in order to compare fluid motions with electric fields, J. C. Maxwell introduced an analogy between source or sink flows and electric charges (\cite{Whittaker1951}, p243).
+H. Poincar$\acute{e}$ also speculates that matters are holes in fluidic aether (\cite{PoincareH1997}, p171).
+A. Einstein and L. Infeld said (\cite{EinsteinAInfeldL}, p256-257):"{\itshape Matter is where the concentration of energy is great, field where the concentration of energy is small. $\cdots$ What impresses our senses as matter is really a great concentration of energy into a comparatively small space.
+We could regard matter as the regions in space where the field is extremely strong.}" It seems that they are suggesting that particles are some kinds of singularities of field.

-\begin{hypothesis} Suppose the universe is filled by an ideal fluid named tao; the ideal fluid fulfill the conditions (2),(3),(4),(5) in Theorem \ref{force exerted on sources or sinks by fluids}. \end{hypothesis} This fluid may be named tao after \cite{Laozi1995} in order to distinguish with Cartesian aether.
-Following Einstein, Infeld and Hoffmann, who introduced the idea that particles may be looked as singularities in fields \cite{Einstein-Infeld-Hoffman1938,Einstein-Infeld1940}, and noticing (\ref{force exerted on singularity Q_2 by singularity Q_1}), it is nature to introduce the following \begin{hypothesis} All the microscopic particles were made up of a kind of elementary sinks of tao.
-These elementary sinks were created simultaneously.The initial masses and the strengthes of the elementary sinks are the same. \end{hypothesis} We may call these elementary sinks as monads.
+Following these researchers, we adopt the idea that particles may be looked as singularities in fields.
+Noticing (\ref{force exerted on singularity Q_2 by singularity Q_1}), it is nature to introduce the following: \begin{assumption} All the microscopic particles were made up of a kind of elementary sinks of $\Omega (0)$ substratum.
+These elementary sinks were created simultaneously.
+The initial masses and the strengths of the elementary sinks are the same. \end{assumption}

+We may call these elementary sinks as monads.
 Suppose a particle with mass $m$ is composed of $N$ monads.
-Then, according to Hypothesis \ref{monad}, we have
+Then, according to Assumption \ref{monad}, we have:

-where $m_0(t)$ is the mass of monad at time $t$, $-q_0( q_0 > 0)$ is the strength of a monad, $m(t)$ is the mass of a particle at time $t$, $Q$ is the strength of the particle, $N$ is the number of monads that make up the particle, $\rho$ is the density of the tao, $t\geqslant 0$.
+where $m_0(t)$ is the mass of monad at time $t$, $-q_0( q_0 > 0)$ is the strength of a monad, $m(t)$ is the mass of a particle at time $t$, $Q$ is the strength of the particle, $N$ is the number of monads that make up the particle, $\rho$ is the density of the $\Omega (0)$ substratum, $t\geqslant 0$.

-From (\ref{the mass of a monad is increasing 3}), we see that the mass $m_0$ of a monad is increasing since $q_0$ evaluates the volume of the tao fluid entering the monad per unit time.
+From (\ref{the mass of a monad is increasing 3}), we see that the mass $m_0$ of a monad is increasing since $q_0$ evaluates the volume of the $\Omega (0)$ substratum fluid entering the monad per unit time.
 From (\ref{the mass of a monad is increasing 3}), we also see that the mass of a monad or a particle is increasing linearly.